eccenca/cmem-plugin-pdf-extract/cmem_plugin_pdf_extract/doc/pdf_extract_doc.md

 Method used to detect tables in PDF pages.
 Available strategies include:
 - *lines*: Uses detected lines in the PDF layout to find table boundaries.
 - *text*: Relies on text alignment and spacing.
+- *lattice*: Best for machine-generated perfect grids.
+- *sparse*: Best for tables with minimal text content.
 - *custom*: Allows custom settings to be provided via the advanced parameter below.

 **<a id="parameter_doc_custom_table_strategy">Custom table extraction strategy</a>**

 Defines a custom table extraction strategy using YAML syntax.
 Only used if "custom" is selected as the table strategy.

+**<a id="parameter_doc_text_strategy">Text extraction strategy</a>**
+Method used to extract text in PDF pages.
+Avaiable strategies include:
+- *default*: Balanced for most digital PDFs.
+- *raw*: Extract the PDFs with no merging of text fragments.
+- *scanned*: Best for scanned PDFs as it merges text more agressively.
+- *layout*: Layout-aware extraction for complex/multi-column documents

 **<a id="parameter_doc_max_processes">Maximum number of processes for processing files</a>**